-Selection criteria addressed near perfectly, he was told so.
+Selection criteria addressed near perfectly, they told him so.
 Resume content that almost perfectly met experience sought and nothing, not even a look in.
 No interview, omitted in the first round for seemingly no logical reason.

 Feedback is sought through the correct channels and it comes back giving little solace in the face of humiliation and poor treatment.
 The thrust of the argument for which he was unsuccessful? “we were looking for someone with management experience”, the words struck hard.
 In fact, this was all that was said; it were as if they were talking about someone else.

 Was there not sufficient management experience presented on the CV?
 Everyone thought so.

 After some thought, he deliberates on whether to address the apparent decider/s, but then, in a fleeting instant he asked himself some pertinent questions.

 Why?
 To what end?
 Answers were not easy to come by and that, in and of itself suddenly meant, let it go.
 After all, it was insignificant compared with what transpired in 2011, another even more concerning event ...